-Music faculty, music students and members of the Arkansas Tech Community are eligible to use music department facilities.
-Use of Witherspoon Hall should be scheduled through the office of the music department administrative assistant.
-Scheduling priority will be given to official music department events and special events scheduled by the Office of the President, Office of the Vice President of Academic Affairs and the Arts and Humanities Deans office.
-We will use the following order when determining the priority of scheduling events:
+Music faculty, music students, and members of the Arkansas Tech Community are eligible to use music department facilities.
+Use of Witherspoon Hall should be scheduled through the music department administrative assistant located in WPN 108.
+Scheduling priority will be given to official music department events and special events scheduled by the Office of the President, the Office of the Vice President of Academic Affairs, and the Arts and Humanities Dean's office.
+Scheduling of events will be prioritized as follows: